[5% Off] China Train Ticket Discount for New Users

 💡 Choose your station based on your destination

-Xi'an North is the hub for all high-speed G-trains heading to Beijing, Chengdu, Shanghai, or Guangzhou.
-The central station handles classic overnight trains to Lanzhou, Urumqi, or Northeast China.
-Yinzhen Station serves a few specific routes to the southwest.
-Always double-check the exact name of your departure station on your ticket before hopping on the metro!
+Xi'an North is the main hub for all high-speed G-trains to Beijing, Chengdu, Shanghai and Guangzhou.
+The central Xi'an Railway Station operates classic overnight conventional trains to Lanzhou, Urumqi and Northeast China.
+Yinzhen Station serves a small number of routes to the southwest.
+Always double-check the exact name of your departure station on your ticket before taking the metro!

 💡 Book as soon as your dates are confirmed